goofanader/mna-anime-eyes/README.md

 Version: 0.8.1 (10/30/2015)

+Download the latest release: [Windows, Mac OSX, Linux](https://github.com/goofanader/mna-anime-eyes/releases/download/v0.8.1-alpha/NyankoSearch_10302015_1301.zip)

-Minna no Anime's Anime Eyes program, written in LOVE2D.
-Get the latest release version from the release folder.
+Minna no Anime's Anime Eyes program, written in [LOVE2D](https://love2d.org).
+Get the latest release version from the release folder or from the latest git release.
 It contains executables for Windows x32/x64, Mac OSX, and Linux.

 Check out the club at http://minnanoanime.org